fesguerra143/programmatic-remediation-Windows10/README.md

-# DISA STIG Compliance Project
+# Programmatic Vulnerability Remediation Windows 10 Project

 This project is about Scanning a Windows VM using DISA STIG Compliance